open-mmlab/mmocr/docs/en/basic_concepts/inferencers.md

 In MMOCR, Inferencers are constructed in different levels of task abstraction.

-- Task-specific Inferencer: Following OpenMMLab's convention, each fundamental task in MMOCR has its Inferencer, namely `TextDetInferencer`, `TextRecInferencer`, `TextSpottingInferencer`, and `KIEInferencer`.
+- Standard Inferencer: Following OpenMMLab's convention, each fundamental task in MMOCR has a standard Inferencer, namely `TextDetInferencer`, `TextRecInferencer`, `TextSpottingInferencer`, and `KIEInferencer`.
 They are designed to perform inference on a single task, and can be chained together to perform inference on a series of tasks.
 They also share very similar interface, have standard input/output protocol, and overall follow the OpenMMLab design.
 - [`MMOCRInferencer`](../user_guides/inference.md): We also provide `MMOCRInferencer`, a convenient inference interface only designed for MMOCR.
-It encapsulates and chains all the Inferencers in MMOCR, so users can use this Inferencer to perform a series of tasks on an image and directly get the final result in an end-to-end manner. *However, it has a relatively different interface from other task-specific Inferencers, and some of standard Inferencer functionalities might be sacrificed for the sake of simplicity.*
+It encapsulates and chains all the Inferencers in MMOCR, so users can use this Inferencer to perform a series of tasks on an image and directly get the final result in an end-to-end manner. *However, it has a relatively different interface from other standard Inferencers, and some of standard Inferencer functionalities might be sacrificed for the sake of simplicity.*

 For new users, we recommend using [`MMOCRInferencer`](../user_guides/inference.md) to test out different combinations of models.

-If you are a developer and wish to integrate the models into your own project, we recommend using task-specific Inferencers, as they are more flexible and standardized, equipped with full functionalities.
+If you are a developer and wish to integrate the models into your own project, we recommend using standard Inferencers, as they are more flexible and standardized, equipped with full functionalities.

-This page will introduce the usage of **task-specific Inferencers**.
+This page will introduce the usage of **standard Inferencers**.

 ## Basic Usage

-In general, all the task-specific Inferencers across OpenMMLab share a very similar interface.
+In general, all the standard Inferencers across OpenMMLab share a very similar interface.
 The following example shows how to use `TextDetInferencer` to perform inference on a single image.

 ```python
 >>> from mmocr.apis import TextDetInferencer